Airtable/blocks/packages/cli/README.md

 We support user (`~/.config/.airtableblocksrc.json`) and block (`.airtableblocksrc.json` within block directory) scoped configs, and prefer the block scoped config if both exist.

-## Limitations

--   Standalone CSS files are not supported